saifalfalah/react-handbook/content/react-context-api/index.md

 ---
-title: "The React Context API"
+title: 'The Context API'
-date: 2018-11-01T07:00:00+02:00
-description: "The Context API is a neat way to pass state across the app without having to use props"
+description: 'The Context API is a neat way to pass state across the app without having to use props'
-tags: react
 ---

 The **Context API** was introduced to allow you to pass state (and allow to update the state) across the app, without having to use props for it.